kumu/docs/guides/organizations.md

 ## Branding

-When you sign up for an organization account, you can tweak Kumu's branding to be more aligned with your organization's brand.
+When you sign up for an organization, you can tweak Kumu's branding to be more aligned with your organization's brand.
 Currently, you can:

 - Upload a logo to use on the project loading screen
 - Upload a logo to use as a watermark on [embedded maps](/guides/share-and-embed.html)